whitesnowx/tp/docs/UserGuide.md

 StaffConnect data are saved automatically as a JSON file `[JAR file location]/data/staffconnect.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, StaffConnect will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is **recommended to take a backup** of the file before editing it.<br>
 Furthermore, certain edits can cause StaffConnect to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
-The application will not prompt the user if the format of the data file is incorrect, but instead provide the user with an empty staff book.
+The application will not prompt the user if the format of the data file is incorrect, but instead provide the user with an empty staff book.<br>
-Therefore, edit the data file only if you are confident that you can update it correctly.
+**Therefore, edit the data file only if you are confident that you can update it correctly.**

 </div>

-All attributes' restrictions except Favourite can be found in the [Attribute Summary](#attribute-summary) table below.

 #### Valid Data Values in `persons`

+All attributes' restrictions except Favourite can be found in the [Attribute Summary](#attribute-summary) table.

 Attribute | Data Field | Valid Values
 ----------|--------|-------------